dpa99c/phonegap-launch-navigator/README.md

     Specify using `launchnavigator.TRANSPORT_MODE` constants.
     - {boolean} enableDebug - if true, debug log output will be generated by the plugin.
 Defaults to false.
     - {object} extras - a key/value map of extra app-specific parameters.
 For example, to tell Google Maps on Android to display Satellite view in "maps" launch mode: `{"t": "k"}`
-    These will be appended to the URL used to invoke the app, e.g. `google_maps://?t=k&...`
+        - These will be appended to the URL used to invoke the app, e.g. `google_maps://?t=k&...`
+        - See [Supported app URL scheme documentation wiki page](https://github.com/dpa99c/phonegap-launch-navigator/wiki/Supported-app-URL-scheme-documentation) for links to find app-specific parameters.
     - {string} launchMode - (Android only) mode in which to open Google Maps app: "maps" or "turn-by-turn".
     Defaults to "maps" if not specified.
     Specify using `launchnavigator.LAUNCH_MODE` constants.